 Ionization energy is the energy needed to remove the valence electron from the atom/ion and is directly related to the force of attraction on the electron.
 Hence, larger the nuclear charge and smaller the radii of the electron larger will be the ionization energy (IE).
 Ionization Energy also will be more for half-filled and fully filled orbitals.

 Ionization Energy of the d block elements is larger than s-block and smaller than the p-block elements, between which, they are placed.
 In the first series, except chromium and copper first Ionization Energy involves removal from filled s-orbital.
-Among them, Ionization Energy of d block elements increases with the increase in atomic number up to Fe.
+Among them, the ionization energy of d block elements increases with the increase in atomic number up to Fe.

 In Co and Ni, increasing sharing of d-electrons compensate for the atomic number increase resulting in the decrease of Ionization Energy.
 Copper and zinc show increasing IE, as s -block elements.
 In the second series, elements from Niobium have single electrons in the s-orbital.